W6OP/CallParser/README.md

 # CallParser
-Application for parsing Amateur Radio callsigns.
+Application for parsing Amateur Radio callsigns to determine origin and location.